Czech prosecutors seek to charge former PM Necas

 Necas's former aide Nagyova has also been charged with ordering illegal spying of the outgoing premier's wife.
 Nagyova's lawyer said she denied part of the charges and had acted in good faith.

-The centre-right Civic Democrats said they would not support lifting the immunity of their former leader if prosecutors do not have additional evidence.
+The center-right Civic Democrats said they would not support lifting the immunity of their former leader if prosecutors do not have additional evidence.

 A coalition partner in the outgoing cabinet, the conservative TOP09, said it was too early to say whether it saw the allegations as well-founded.